Intel Teases Arc Limited Edition Discrete Desktop GPU

 Last but not least, it appears that the Arc logo lights up.

 This isn't Intel's first discrete GPU to go in a desktop.
 That honor goes to DG1, which was meant for a few pre-built PCs.
+(Or if we go way back, there was the Intel i740.)
 But this version, we assume, will address a larger market and not be locked to the PCs in which they were included.

 While the Arc 3 mobile graphics are shipping soon, the Arc 5 and Arc 7 won't ship until the summer.
 That's when these dedicated graphics will be launched.
 Intel has been mum on specs, price and any other details, but we'll keep an eye out as more information trickles out.